sighupio/fury-aks-installer/examples/README.md

 # Or you can login using Azure CLI and (in case) switch to your target subscription
 az login
-az account set -s "<azure_subscription_id>"
+az account set -s "<azure_subscription_id>" az aks install-cli

+# Bring up the network
+cd examples/vnet
+cp main.auto.tfvars.dist main.auto.tfvars
+# TASK: fill in main.auto.tfvars with your data
+terraform init
+terraform apply

-# Bring up the network and bastion
+# Bring up the bastion
-cd examples/networking
+cd ../vpn
 cp main.auto.tfvars.dist main.auto.tfvars
 # TASK: fill in main.auto.tfvars with your data
 terraform init